aaronjamesyoung/ajy-digitalgarden/src/site/notes/96-articles/Heart of Darkness — Friends of the Ochocos.md

 burned more recently than others, and you see the varying levels of succession and early seral species, abundant understory, snags used as nesting cavities.
 There is downed logs in the stream creating fish habitat and in general lots of sign of wildlife.
-It’s a very interesting and beautiful hike.
+It's a very interesting and beautiful hike.

 You continue to gradually climb for another 2 miles and wrap around to